-- -Sustained deterioration of cash flow margins and debt service coverage - -Erosion of liquidity - -Significant increase in leverage beyond what is currently planned
+-Sustained deterioration of cash flow margins and debt service coverage

--Deterioration in credit quality of the State of Colorado rating or observation that the program does not function as contemplated
+- -Erosion of liquidity - -Significant increase in leverage - -Deterioration in credit quality of the State of Colorado rating or observation that the program does not function as contemplated (enhanced rating) - Consistently weak coverage of commercial paper from self-liquidity (short-term rating)

-The planned Series 2019A, 2019B and 2019C bonds, together with parity outstanding system enterprise revenue bonds and the parity rated CP program are secured by a pledge of revenues at both CSU and CSU-Pueblo (Global Campus revenues are not pledged).
+The system's enterprise revenue bonds and the parity rated CP program are secured by a pledge of revenues at both CSU and CSU-Pueblo (Global Campus revenues are not pledged).
 These include: net revenues of certain auxiliary enterprise facilities (housing, dining, parking, and certain student recreational facilities), certain mandatory student fees collected at both campuses, indirect cost recoveries (overhead received for research grants and contracts), as well as 10% of net tuition revenue.
 In addition, the federal subsidies expected to be received in connection with the Series 2010B and 2010C bonds are pledged to the payment of the revenue bonds.
 The revenue pledge is net of operating and maintenance expenses of auxiliary facilities.

-The fiscal 2018 net pledged revenue was \$172 million, which is a limited 12% of the system's operating revenues.
-Maximum annual debt service coverage of the \$77 million payment due in 2021 is 2.2x.
+The fiscal 2020 net pledged revenue was \$169 million, which is a limited 12% of the system's operating revenues.
 Pledged revenue coverage is narrower compared to debt of rated peers due to the limited 10% pledge of tuition monies.
+Fiscal year 2020 debt service coverage from pledged revenue was 2.3x.
+Currently, with the March 2021 issuance of the Series 2021A and 2021B bonds, maximum annual debt service of \$350 million in fiscal 2024, which includes \$230 million in bullet payments, exceeds net pledged revenue.
+The system expects to refinance the bullet payments before maturity.